Home Call For Papers Program Committee Program Important Dates Registration

 Prof. Stephan Sigg

-Prof. Stephan Sigg is a Professor at Aalto University in the Department of Information and Communications Engineering.
-His research interests include the design, analysis, and optimization of algorithms for distributed and ubiquitous systems.
-His work spans proactive computing, distributed adaptive beamforming, context-based secure key generation, and device-free passive activity recognition.
+Stephan Sigg is a Professor at Aalto University in the Department of Information and Communications Engineering.
+With a background in the design, analysis and optimisation of algorithms for distributed and ubiquitous systems, he focuses on sensing systems for environmental perception and Usable (perception-based) Security.
+Especially, his work covers proactive computing, distributed adaptive beamforming, context-based secure key generation and device-free passive activity recognition.
+Stephan is an editor for the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT).
+He has served on the organizing and technical committees numerous prestigious conferences including IEEE PerCom, ACM Ubicomp, IEEE ICDCS.